the-codegen-project/cli/README.md

 ![Chocolatey Downloads](https://img.shields.io/chocolatey/dt/codegen?label=Chocolatey)-->
 ---

 Simplifying your implementation phase when using standards such as AsyncAPI has never been easier.

+## Install it, use it, customize it.

 <table>
   <tr>